semihasdan/Dio-Coin/README.md

 ## Features

 - **Real-time Cryptocurrency Prices**: Fetches and displays the current prices of various cryptocurrencies.
-- **Favorite List**: Add your favorite cryptocurrencies to a watchlist for quick access.
-- **Price Alerts**: Set up alerts to get notified when a cryptocurrency reaches a specific price.
 - **User-friendly Interface**: Easy-to-navigate interface with a clean and modern design.
 - **API Integration**: Integrated with a reliable cryptocurrency API to provide up-to-date information.